Hungary admits to using NSO Group's Pegasus spyware | DW | 04.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A Hungarian ruling party lawmaker acknowledged the Interior Ministry bought and used Pegasus surveillance software.
+A lawmaker from Hungary's ruling party has acknowledged the Interior Ministry bought and used Pegasus spy software.
 While he said no laws were broken, minutes of a parliamentary meeting are classified until 2050.

 Just one day after the US government sanctioned Israel's NSO Group, a lawmaker from Hungary's ruling party acknowledged his country had purchased the company's Pegasus spyware